 Summary:

 Note: The MCS calculator is only available for systems designed within the UK.
-Attempting to use it outside of the UK will result in an error.
+Attempting to apply it outside the UK will result in an error.

-To enable MCS as the default energy production calculator for UK projects:
+To set the MCS Calculator as the default for all UK-based projects:

 Navigate to:

-For non-MCS or large systems (typically >50kW), OpenSolar provides alternative calculation models such as System Advisor Model (NREL) and PVWatts.
+For systems larger than 50kW or non-domestic systems, OpenSolar supports alternative calculators like System Advisor Model (NREL) and PVWatts.

-Control > Purchase Experience > Proposal Template -
+Go to Control > Purchase Experience > Proposal Template

 -